hbc/NGS_Data_Analysis_Course/lessons/04_loops_and_scripts.md

 `$ nano generate_bad_reads_summary.sh`

+We always want to start our scripts with a shebang line:

+`#!/bin/bash`

+This line is the absolute path to the Bash interpreter.
+The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

-And now within nano we enter the commands we want to execute.
+After the shebang line, we enter the commands we want to execute.
 First we want to move into our `raw_fastq` directory:

 ```
 $ cd ~/unix_oct2015/raw_fastq